FRED-2/fred-2/index.md

 <div class="tile">
   <h2 class="post-title">Documentation</h2>
-  <p class="post-excerpt">We spent a significant amount of effort on documenting FRED2’s functions and classes.
+  <p class="post-excerpt">We spent a significant amount of effort on documenting FRED 2’s functions and classes.
   You can find the documentation <b><a href="http://fred2.readthedocs.org">here</a></b>.</p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Get Involved</h2>
   <p class="post-excerpt">Your favorite prediction method is missing?
 You discovered a bug, or just want to extend
-  FRED2's functionality?
+  FRED 2's functionality?
 Have a look at our tutorials for developers
   <b><a href="https://github.com/FRED-2/Fred2/wiki#for-developers">here</a></b>.</p>
 </div><!-- /.tile -->